DavidMarecek2/PTCDI-C8-Growth/README.md

 ### Data folders:

-`data_evolution` - predicted labels from all experiments `data_evolution_error` - predicted labels from all experiments with extracted averages and error bars `inter` - qXRR curves for the growth at 0.2 nm/s 'interS' - qXRR curves for the growth at 0.1 nm/s
+`data_evolution` - predicted labels from all experiments

+`data_evolution_error` - predicted labels from all experiments with extracted averages and error bars

+`inter` - qXRR curves for the growth at 0.2 nm/s

+`interS` - qXRR curves for the growth at 0.1 nm/s

 ### Model: